Applying for a B2 Visitor Visa while your Marriage Based I-130 is Pending Via Consular Processing

 • Pension or other source of monthly income that you receive and would risk relinquishing if you didn’t return to your home country.

-Because the interviewing office may be cautious to offer a visiting visa to someone who has already applied for an immigrant visa, it's critical to be well-prepared and aware of what to expect during the interview and at the Point of Entry.
+Because the interviewing office may be cautious about offering a visiting visa to someone who has already applied for an immigrant visa, it's critical to be well-prepared and aware of what to expect during the interview and at the Point of Entry.

 Can you visit the US while your I-130 is pending?